 We are a group of enthusiastic and sociable home beer makers.
 Our aim is to share our beers, knowledge and experiences and we welcome new home brewers, whether experienced or novice.
 If you are starting out on brewing your own beer, we can advise you on equipment and help you with your first brew(s).

-We meet monthly at a venue in Luton.
+We meet monthly at the Warden Hill Community Centre in Luton, on a Thursday.
 Our format is to have a nominated style of beer for each month, sometimes with a standard recipe.
-The dates are flexible and agreed on a month to month basis to fit in with holidays and other commitments so that we can maximise attendance.
 Most of us compete regularly at shows, both local club and Federation shows and at major events such as the Wales and West, the National.
 (NAWB), the Homebrew Festival and the UK National Homebrew Competition.

 Our 2016 brewery visit was to the Ampthill Brewhouse.
 Fourteen of us attended one of their Friday evening tour and tasting sessions.
 They have only been going for just over a year, with a community buyout of the previous brewery on the site.
 We were given a talk on the early days of the brewery and the process they follow by the brewer, Mary, accompanied by generous tastings of four of their beers.
 We also visited the Garden City brewery in Letchworth for our summer outing.
 They serve a good range of guest ales as well as their own and all within a short walk of the station.